 Q2.
 What are the ingredients in sandalwood soap?

-Ans: Basic sandalwood soap includes a melt-and-pour base, sandalwood essential oil, and sandalwood powder.
-Optional ingredients include jojoba or almond oil for moisture, natural colorants, dried herbs, or other essential oils.
-These ingredients work together to create a fragrant, calming, and skin-nourishing bar of soap.
+Ans: Simple sandalwood soap entails a melt-and-pour foundation, sandalwood essential oil, and sandalwood powder.
+Jojoba or almond oil can be used optionally to add moisture, and natural colors, dried herbs, or any other essential oils can also be used.
+The combination of these ingredients forms a smelling, relaxing and skin-nourishing bar of soap.

 Conclusion